 Paired comparison work wells so long as there aren't too many projects.
 The main advantage of the paired comparison approach is that it is relatively easy for people to express preferences for a choice involving just two alternatives.

 Start by preparing a project summary document for distribution to each participant that assigns to each project a short name, brief description, estimated costs (in terms of dollars, hours required, etc.), and an outline of benefits.
 Also choose some means for directing the attention of the group to selected pairs of projects.
-For example, you could list the project names in rows of a spreadsheet and use a projector to display pairs of rows onto a screen.
+For example, you could list the project names in rows of a spreadsheet and use a projector to display pairs of rows on a screen.
 Alternatively, you could simply write the name of each project on a separate index card or Post-it® sticky, and hold ot two of the cards.
 In either case, ask, "Which of these two projects is higher priority?"

 Key to this step is encouraging participants to consider project costs as well as project benefits.
 As I illustrated back in Figure 12, projects should be prioritized based on the ratio of value-to-cost, assuming projects are independent of one another.
 Considering project value alone produces the wrong ordering.
 Thus, if the resource requirements of the projects differ significantly, you may need to remind participants that higher priority should be assigned to the project with the higher ratio of value-to-cost, which may not be the project with higher value.
 It may help to ask: "Which project provides the greater bang-for-the-buck?"